qppd/IoT-Bike-Tracker/README.md

 - Temperature-resistant component selection

-### 🧩 Bike Tracker Case Models (Stacked & Expandable)
+### 🧩 Bike Tracker Case Models (Stackable Modular Parts)

 All enclosure parts are in the `model/` folder.
-You can use the original case alone, or stack Case 2 on top for extra space and expansion.
+The cases are designed as stackable modular parts—each piece fits together to form the complete enclosure.
+You can use just the original case, or stack Case 2 parts on top for a multi-layer build.
 Below are previews and download links for all parts:

 <div align="center">
     <table>